 - Personal Amplifiers

 - FM Systems

 Personal Amplifiers are small boxes connected to a microphone and a listening cable.
 The speaker connects a microphone to their clothes, allowing the listener to plug into their amplifier and listen more clearly.
 As the linked cord restricts mobility, this choice is usually better used for one-on-one conversations.

 Hearing Loops consist of a copper wire placed in a room, counter, which connects to a telecoil in a hearing aid.
 An electromagnetic field is generated that links to these telecoils in hearing aids and cochlear implants.
 People may turn their hearing instruments to the telecoil setting, and they immediately receive sound from the PA system in the room directly to their ears.

 To carry sounds directly to your ears, An FM System utilizes radio broadcast technology.
 They are wireless systems where the user wears a portable receiver that allows the speaker to be listened to.
 The speaker has a transmitter and a microphone that lets you hear from up to 150 feet away.
 Because it is wireless, the user can move around and still hear the speaker.
 Educational settings benefit the most from FM systems.

 Infrared systems are similar to FM systems, but they transmit sounds using light waves instead of radio waves.
 As light waves cannot pass to walls or other tangible obstacles with infrared systems, users are allowed complete privacy.
 As such, in environments like doctors ' offices or courtrooms, infrared systems are very beneficial.
 However, if someone or something comes in between the listener and the emitter, the sound can be disrupted.

-If your hearing aids could use a boost, speak to us at Coweta Hearing Clinic.
+If your hearing aids could use a boost, speak to us at Coweta Hearing & Balance Clinic.
 We will help you in deciding which Assistive Listening Device is right for your needs!
 We offer assistive listening devices in Peachtree City, GA & Newnan, GA & surrounding areas.